LouisJackman/language-x/README.md

     var embed name Name = Name(first: firstName, last: lastName)

     var expiry ZonedDateTime = ZonedDateTime.now + 1.year

+    // Automatically generated field getters can be overridden with custom
+    // implementations like the following, which can then access the original
+    // field with `this.`.
+    //
+    // Note that all access to a field without the `this.` sigil, even from
+    // inside the class itself, is going via the getter methods. fun public expiry ZonedDateTime {
+        println($"the original expiry was {this.expiry}")

+        this.expiry + 1.year  // Ultimately yields now plus two years
+    }

     fun public override toString String {
         $"{firstName} {lastName} is {ageInYears} years old"